Allisboy/pawajs/README.md

 ```

 # you can use template element for better ui
-#it won't work for SSR with template
-* meant to use in html not component
+# template can also be used to control flow
 ```html
     <template>
         <h1>@{count.value}</h1>